 We've all been spending more time indoors, which might have left you asking yourself: should I still be applying sunscreen?
 Spoiler alert: yes, you definitely should.
 Sunlight can still impact skin through windows, plus the added screen time that's come with staying home (whether it's extra hours at work or watching a few too many TikToks) has also brought up conversations around blue light and the damage it can cause to our skin and eyes.

-So even if you're slathering your faces in zinc and wearing blue light-deflecting glasses, take note of your hands—are they being protected as well?
+So even if you're slathering your faces in zinc, take note of your hands—are they being protected as well?
 The truth is, covering them up with a good SPF is just as important as doing this for the rest of your body.

 "Our hands are a telling marker of sun damage that often takes a backseat in anti-aging regimens.
 While there's a lot of focus on SPF for the face and neck, our hands also get a lot of sun through day-to-day activities such as driving and walking outside," explains Dr. Christina Weng.
 "This cumulative sun damage is reflected in the development of dark spots and textural changes on our hands, especially on the back where the skin is thinner.
 In addition, the back of the hands is a common location for skin cancers, so it's doubly important to use SPF there."